jayrajroshan/Articles/PoA.md

     geth --datadir /your-directory/blockchain/data/1node account new

-> Note: If you don't k
+> Note: If you don't know the directory of the folder go to that folder and enter the ''

 ![New account](https://github.com/jayrajroshan/Articles/blob/master/img/2_node_account.png?raw=true)